Witiko/jBus/docs/architecture.md

 A node has several properties:

-  1. *Name* -- A unique textual identifier used for addressing
+  1. *Name* -- A name used for unicast addressing
     * The name should be a fully qualified domain name to prevent collisions.
+    * The rule above can be relaxed for nodes, which only operate in anonymous private scopes.
   1. *Description* -- A short textual description of the node (optional)
   2. *Dependencies* -- A set containing names of required nodes
     * The node can only be initialized when all the required nodes are initialized.
   3. *Scopes* -- A set of scopes in which the node operates
+  4. *Groups* -- A set of groups, on whose multicast addresses the node is listening.
+    * The group names should be fully qualified domain names to prevent collisions.
+    * The rule above can be relaxed for nodes, which only operate in anonymous private scopes.
-  4. *State* -- The state of the node; must be one of the following:
+  5. *State* -- The state of the node; must be one of the following:
     1. *Uninitialized* -- The node has been created, but may neither listen for messages on any address nor send any messages.
     2. *Initializing* -- The node is waiting for all required nodes to be initialized.
     3. *Initialized* -- The node is ready to send and receive application data.